mnelson4/printmyblog/readme.txt

 = 1.6.6 April 10 2019 =
 * Fixed category and taxonomy selectors so they don't interfere with each other.
 * If REST Proxy plugin isn't active, ignore thee site parameter.
+* Add wp_footer() in the print-page footer
+* Do a better job of handling polluted AJAX responses

 = 1.6.5 April 8 2019 =
 * For logged-in users, try to show protected and private posts content.